 9240 USB Memory Stick - Flash Drives

-I would suggest if you buy a USB memory stick / flash drive here in the Philippines that you have it checked prior to purchase.
+I would suggest if you buy a USB memory stick / flash drive in the Philippines or other eastern locations that you have it checked prior to purchase.
 Have the vendor demonstrate it filled to capacity with files.
 Remove the stick from the PC and reinsert the stick and check that all the files are still there.

 This is a